Last updated: August 2023. Review date: August 2024

 6. Supporting Evidence

-6.1 Students are responsible for providing acceptable and sufficient evidence in support of their EC claim.
+6.1 Students are responsible for providing acceptable and sufficient evidence in support of their Extenuating Circumstances claim.
 The University will not make enquiries to obtain evidence on their behalf.
 Evidence must be relevant, legible and in English.
 Evidence obtained overseas which is written in another language must be accompanied by a certified translation.
 Evidence obtained overseas will not be accepted without the certified translation.

 6.3 Any costs incurred in supplying evidence are the responsibility of the student.